 Read about Yoda and his awesome treats to help spread the word about the “Little cats helping big cats” campaign.

-In addition to a healthy dry and wet food diet, consider adding wholesome cooked ingredients to their meal–such as unseasoned chicken breast or plain rice.
+In addition to a healthy dry and wet cat food diet, consider adding wholesome cooked ingredients to their meal–such as unseasoned chicken breast or plain rice.
+You can indeed use human food to fatten up a cat.
 Check out our handy article on human foods cats can eat (and foods that should be avoided).

 See our updated “Can Cats Eat That??” article on the top FAQ about which popular foods cats can eat.

 7. Always provide a fresh bowl of cool water

 In addition to increasing your cat’s food proportions or supplementing their diet with fattening treats, always make sure to provide a fresh bowl of water every day.
 Hydration (or lack thereof) is a leading factor in the overall health of your cat and their weight.

 If you find yourself out of time (or find yourself forgetting) to clean out your cat’s water bowl and refreshen it with new water, then consider getting a cat water fountain.